BHWest/System-Info-Checker/README.md

 # System-Info-Checker
+This Project was created with visual studio.
-A tool to check information about a computer
+A tool to check information about a computer.
+It uses the System managment reference.